Arnavion/riscv/README.md

 - Zicsr 2.0 (CSR instructions)

+- Zmmul 1.0 (integer multiplication instructions)

-Further extensions are not supported, notably instructions for hardware multiplication and division (M) and hardware floats (F, D).
+Further extensions are not supported, notably instructions for hardware division (M) and hardware floats (F, D).

 Compressed instructions are supported in the sense that the assembler will encode regular instructions like `add` and `lbu` into the compressed form when compression is enabled.
 The mnemonics for the compressed instructions like `c.add` and `c.lbu` are not supported.
 Instructions that only exist in compressed instruction extensions like `c.lwsp` can be written as `lwsp` or `c.lwsp`.